microsoft/Computational-Use-of-Data-Agreement/C-UDA-1.0_annotated.md

     5.1.
 “Computational Use” means activities necessary to enable the use of Data (alone or along with other material) for analysis by a computer.

-    5.2.“Data” means the material you receive under the C-UDA in modified or unmodified form, but not including Output.
+    5.2.“Data” means the material you receive under the C-UDA in modified or unmodified form, but not including Results.

 	  **Comment**: _The term "Data" encompasses both the initial data made available to "you"  as well as any later modifications made to that data by a Data Provider or a Downstream Recipient that redistributes the data.
 This also means that Downstream Recipients remain free to modify the data.
-Data specifically excludes Outputs._
+Data specifically excludes Results._

     5.3.
 “Data Provider” means the source from which you receive the Data and with whom you enter into the C-UDA.

     5.4.
 “Downstream Recipient” means any person or persons who receives the Data directly or indirectly from you in accordance with the C-UDA.

     5.5.
-“Output” means the outcomes or results that you obtain from your use of Data that do not include more than a de minimis portion of the Data on which the use is based.
-Output may include de minimis portions of the Data necessary to report on or explain use that has been conducted with the Data, such as figures in scientific papers, but do not include more.
-Artificial intelligence models trained on Data (and which do not include more than a de minimis portion of Data) are Output.
+“Result” means anything that you develop or improve from your use of Data that does not include more than a de minimis portion of the Data on which the use is based.
+Results may include de minimis portions of the Data necessary to report on or explain use that has been conducted with the Data, such as figures in scientific papers, but do not include more.
+Artificial intelligence models trained on Data (and which do not include more than a de minimis portion of Data) are Results.

-	  **Comment**: _The C-UDA defines “Output” to clarify that any AI model produced from the use of the Data (e.g., as a training set) should not typically be considered to be subject to the C-UDA's restrictions.
-The C-UDA considers that Outputs are not a "derivative" or a "modification" of the Data if they don't contain more than a de minimis portion of the Data.
+	  **Comment**: _The C-UDA defines “Result” to clarify that any AI model produced from the use of the Data (e.g., as a training set) should not typically be considered to be subject to the C-UDA's restrictions.
+The C-UDA considers that Results are not a "derivative" or a "modification" of the Data if they don't contain more than a de minimis portion of the Data.
 This is also intended to clarify that research papers and accompanying figures that may include only a de minimis part of the Data are not subject to any restriction in the C-UDA._

     5.6.
 “Upstream Data Providers” means the source or sources from which the Data Provider directly or indirectly received, under the terms of the C-UDA, material that is included in the Data.